 Introducing the Kanthari Hot Chilli Pepper - a unique and exotic addition to any dish!
-This pepper is native to the southern Indian state of Kerala and is known for its fiery heat and distinct flavor.
+This pepper is large size of kanthari family and native to the southern Indian state of Kerala and is known for its fiery heat and distinct flavor.
 The Kanthari pepper has a Scoville heat unit rating of 100,000-225,000, making it one of the hottest peppers in the world.
 It's perfect for those who love to push their taste buds to the limit.

 The Kanthari Hot Chilli Pepper is native to the southern Indian state of Kerala.
 This means that it is originally found and grown in this region, and is not introduced or imported from other areas.
 The unique climate and soil conditions of Kerala provide the perfect environment for the pepper to thrive, resulting in its distinct taste and heat level.